The spring issue of Magnolia Journal is here, exploring our seasonal theme of balance.

-Detailed designs, lovely colors, and plenty of charm—block printing is a timeless take on pattern.
-Designed by our in-house artists at Magnolia and applied by skilled artisans in India, the block prints seen throughout our spring collection bring the essence of the season to life, but there’s more than meets the eye when it comes to this method of printing.
+Detailed designs, lovely colors, and plenty of charm.
+Block printing is a timeless take on pattern—and technique.
+Designed by our in-house artists at Magnolia, and then applied by skilled artisans in India, our Flora Block Print Collection can bring the essence of each season to life with a storied undertone.
+But there’s more than meets the eye when it comes to this method of printing.

 The Art of Block Print

 The origin of block printing dates far back, seen in India as early as the 12th century.
-Magnolia’s block print pieces are crafted by talented artisans in India, who use traditional techniques to apply intricately beautiful designs.
-For the artisans we work with specifically, block printing involves the entire family in a process that has been passed down from parent to child for four generations.
+Each of our block print pieces is crafted by talented artisans across the world, intricately applying beautiful designs by way of traditional techniques.
+For many of the artisans we work with, block printing is a familial trade passed down from parent to child for four generations.

-Block printing requires skill, artistry, and precision.
-Here’s how our artisans do it:
+The craft requires skill, artistry, and precision.
+Here’s a step-by-step look into how our artisans bring each pattern to life:

 Step One